logashreemohan/logashreemohan/README.md

 # Logashree Mohan

 ## About Me
 I am a 2nd-year Artificial Intelligence & Data Science student with a strong focus on building real-world software solutions.
 My passion lies in AI, Machine Learning, Full-Stack Development, and Mobile Development.
-I aim to secure a position at Amazon or Google within the next 2 years by consistently improving my skills and building scalable projects.
+I aim to secure a position at Amazon or Google within the next 2 years by consistently improving my skills and building scalable projects.I am also actively exploring LLM-based systems and AI applications, including building AI assistants and chatbot-style applications using modern AI APIs.

 **Key Highlights:**
 - Solved **200+ LeetCode problems** and **150+ GFG problems**
-- Experience in **AI, ML, React Native, React.js, Node.js, Firebase, Supabase**
+- Experience in **AI / LLM systems, ML, React Native, React.js, Node.js, Firebase, Supabase**
 - Strong focus on **DSA, system design, and real-world project development**

 ---